juadiegaitan/GEN242-2016/vignettes/01_Home/home.md

 ## Can I audit this class?

 It is possible to audit this class.
-However, due to the emphasis on course projects, auditing this class is not recommended.
+However, due to the emphasis on active participation in practicals and course projects, students usually learn much more if they enroll into the class rather than auditing it in a passive manner.